Courtesy of the Knot:

 together with their parents

-This way, all the parents are honored (you could even argue that the spirit of mom is included in that simple sentence), but you don't get into specifics.
+This way, all the parents are honored (you could even argue that the spirit of mom is included in that simple sentence), but you don't get into specifics.and

 Q. We are having a Saturday afternoon reception that includes a cocktail hour and a full dinner.
 How do I let guests know that it's not just an afternoon informal brunch?
 I would like it to be formal attire but not black tie.A.
 One of the best ways to let guests in on the fact that the wedding is formal is with the invitations.
 Get ultra-formal, traditional ones -- on white, ivory, or ecru paper, with the wording done in black script, maybe even with a gold or silver border -- and that should do the trick.
 Give your guests the benefit of the doubt, too -- if they receive a formal invite from you and read where your wedding is being held, you can probably trust them to dress appropriately.